godot-escoria/escoria-docs/api/ESCItem.md

 export var is_movable = false
 ```

-Whether this item is movable
+Whether this item is movable.
+A movable item will be scaled with the terrain
+and be moved with commands like teleport and turn_to.

 ### player\_orients\_on\_arrival